shettysach/shettysach.github.io/markdown/index.md

 ---

 Hi, I'm Sachith, a Master's student in Computer Science at USC, with interests in systems programming, deep learning compilers and programming language compilers.
 I am also interested in learning about information theory, deep learning and functional programming.
 I currently use Rust, Python, C++ and C.
+You can visit my [GitHub](https://www.github.com/shettysach) and contact me via email - [shettysachith47@gmail.com](mailto:shettysachith47@gmail.com).

 Here are some of my personal projects.
 For more detail, read this [article](./02_projects/projects.html).